praes1/praes1.github.io/_posts/2021-12-29-almost-new-years.md

 pps. you didnt look crazy at all

-ppps. im not doing anything in gainesville
+ppps. think if i were talking to some fucker id be doing all of this?